 In fact, I awaken to this communion, somewhat, simply by writing this down, and then reading it.

 And I awaken to this communion, somewhat, whenever I participate sympathetically in ancient and current forms of worshiping together.
-I sing songs, hear readings and reflections, recite prayers and maybe a creed, share a meal, none of which I would have written or designed myself, but all of which I can readily see as pointing to this transformative, interpersonal-like, endless communion.
+I sing songs, hear readings and reflections, recite prayers and a credo, share a meal, none of which I would have written or designed myself, but all of which I can readily see as pointing to this transformative, interpersonal-like, endless communion.

 Pointing to this is the best any of us can do, and what I am writing and reading right now is simply another way of pointing that seems to suffice for the moment.